 The ladder is secured in place under the bathing ladder hatch.
-The bathing ladder is easy to pull out from the hatch even when you are in the water.
+The bathing ladder is easy to pull out from the hatch and extend even when you are in the water.

-How to rescue people from the water: 2.6.2 Man overboard! on page 17

-4.5.4 Hatches on page 45
+- How to rescue people from the water: 2.6.2 Man overboard! on page 17 - Where the bathing ladder is located: 4.1.5 Bathing platform on page 30 and 4.6.4 Hatches on page 55